 This route will become the Camino of Ireland and Wales – joining Ferns Abbey (connected with St Aidan of Ferns) in County Wexford and St Davids in Pembrokeshire – connecting the route associated with two great saints of Wales and Ireland near the coastline of both countries.
 These two cross-fertilising cultures will be joined by a ferry crossing and a 140km route.
-The route is not yet finalised but, broadly-speaking, it will go between Ferns and Rosslare on the Irish side, and Fishguard and St Davids on the Welsh side.

 With our proven community engagement model, we will offer these benefits to local communities:

 Drive footfall to local businesses and facilities, access a network of pilgrims and helping to sustain and grow the rural economy

 Share and celebrate the places that make each village or town special, connect with other communities